SoloDB Documentation

 • HasValuetrue if a reference exists (Id != 0).
 This is about whether a target is referenced.

-• IsLoadedtrue if the Value has been hydrated by the query pipeline.
+• IsLoadedtrue if the Value has been loaded by the query.
 This is about whether the target entity data is available in memory.

 DBRef<T>.NoneHasValue = false, IsLoaded = false